UK car imports to overtake new car sales this year, study shows

 There’ll be more secondhand cars imported from the UK this year than new cars sold in Ireland, according to a new study.
 Photograph: iStock

-There’ll be more secondhand cars imported from the UK this year than new cars sold in Ireland, a study from UCD’s Michael Smurfit graduate business school and the Marketing Institute of Ireland shows.
+More secondhand cars will be imported from the UK this year than new cars sold in Ireland, a study from UCD’s Michael Smurfit graduate business school and the Marketing Institute of Ireland shows.

 The shift in dynamic comes as car sales in Ireland continue to decline.
 According to the Consumer Market Monitor, authored by Prof Mary Lambkin, second hand imports will climb to 105,000 this year as the new market falls to 104,000.